The Best Shopify Apps for Push Notifications

 And then of course there are issues like customer support and pricing to factor in.

 In this blog, we dive deep into all these aspects for 6 of the most popular push notification apps - PushOwl, Aimtell, iZooto, Push Monkey, Smart Push Marketing (SMP) and Firepush - to help you choose the tool that best fits the needs of your Shopify store.
+All of the apps mentioned here integrate with Shopify, which is the number one e-commerce platform in 2020, according to eCommerce Software.

 Key push notification app features for new Shopify stores